Every decision deserves to be well-formed before it is well-executed.

 - The recommended next step

 Ahead of the session, I ask for a brief written summary of the situation so our time together is focused and substantive.
-That context allows me to come prepared with the right questions and engage the challenge directly.

-3. S.E.N.S.E.
-Reasoning Engagement
+S.E.N.S.E.™ Reasoning Engagement

-Some decisions carry weight beyond the immediate initiative.
+Structured reasoning engagement · 2–3 weeksSome decisions carry weight beyond the immediate initiative.
 They influence direction, resource allocation, operating reality, and how leaders are perceived inside the organization.
+When the stakes feel high, the tradeoffs unclear, or something already in motion has started to raise serious questions, this decision space deserves careful, structured examination.

 Shape